100% Foreign Ownership in Dubai, UAE for LLC companies – A Comprehensive GuideNovember 8, 2022

 If the UAE national sponsor does not agree to remove his/her name from the existing LLC company in Dubai, foreign nationals have multiple legal and arbitration-related options to remove him/her from the LLC company.
 At Avyanco, we will assist the client on legal and arbitration matters.

-No, there are no such restrictions on nationalities for 100% ownership of LLC company in Dubai; however, some nationalities have to go through the standard security approval and just paperwork.
+No, there are no such restrictions on nationalities for 100% ownership of LLC company in Dubai Mainland; however, some nationalities have to go through the standard security approval and just paperwork.
 UAE is an open market for all foreign nationalities and treats them all equally like UAE nationals only.

-No, the fees for Trade license issuing will remain the same if the company license issued with the partnership of UAE national without a partnership of UAE national.
+No, the fees for Trade license in Dubai issuance will remain the same if the company license issued with the partnership of UAE national without a partnership of UAE national.
 There is no increment in LLC license issuing in Dubai.
 So in simple terms, foreign nationals still continue paying the same fees to the government for the issuance of his/her Trade license in Dubai.

 The 100% ownership of onshore companies for foreigners is going to be a game-changer for UAE and Dubai business growth especially for the investors who wanted to invest in UAE Mainland but were restricted by the previous law that was allowing the local nationals 51% of share capital.
 In the previous law, a local sponsor had the majority of share in your business even if he was not much involved in your company’s activities which were the reason why some foreigners were preferring to setup their business in Dubai Freezone where they will have the full ownership instead of Mainland where they will stay with only 49% of the business.